Kevin Stitt: LGBT issues

-In November, Stitt issued an executive order that prohibited transgender individuals from changing the gender on their birth certificates.
-In 2022, Stitt signed a bill into law that prohibited nonbinary gender markers on birth certificates.
-Stitt said that "people are created by God to be male or female.
+In November, Stitt issued an executive order that prohibited transgender people from changing the gender on their birth certificates.
+In 2022, he signed into law a bill prohibiting nonbinary gender markers on birth certificates, saying: "People are created by God to be male or female.
 There is no such thing as nonbinary sex."
-Transgender people criticized Stitt's actions, saying it was difficult for trans individuals to navigate life when their official documents do not match their gender identity.
+Transgender people criticized Stitt, saying it was difficult for them to navigate life when their official documents do not match their gender identity.
 According to the American Medical Association, "empirical evidence has demonstrated that trans and nonbinary gender identities are normal variations of human identity and expression."

 On May 25, 2022, Stitt signed a bill into law that will require students at public charter schools and public schools to use locker rooms and bathrooms that match the sex listed on their birth certificate.

 In May 2023, Stitt vetoed funding for Oklahoma's PBS network OETA, accusing it of broadcasting pro-LGBT content that "indoctrinat[es]" children.
 The Oklahoma Legislature overrode the veto.

 On August 1, 2023, Stitt issued the Women's Bill of Rights by executive order.
-It narrowly defines the words "male" and "female" to mean biological sex at birth.
+It defines the words "male" and "female" to mean biological sex at birth.

 Gamefowl Commission

 In November 2023, Stitt appeared in a prerecorded video at the Oklahoma Gamefowl Commission's annual meeting, saying: "You all know Oklahoma's long and storied history with gamefowl, from statehood to today.
 Oklahomans like yourselves remain dedicated to the spirit of competition and camaraderie that runs deep in our communities."
-The statement was criticized by former Governor Frank Keating, former attorney general Drew Edmondson, and animal rights groups as an endorsement of the commission's efforts to reduce the penalty for cockfighting in Oklahoma to a misdemeanor.
+The statement was criticized by former governor Frank Keating, former attorney general Drew Edmondson, and animal rights groups as an endorsement of the commission's efforts to reduce the penalty for cockfighting in Oklahoma to a misdemeanor.
 A Stitt spokesperson responded: "The governor of course does not support animal cruelty.
 He supports Oklahoma agriculture and often records videos for ag groups around the state... [the governor] has not seen or endorsed any legislation on this topic."
 YouTube later took the video down for violating community standards by promoting animal cruelty.
 After Stitt's video message, the Gamefowl Commission asked its members to oppose the nomination of Sara E. Hill to the federal judiciary, saying, "our governor, Kevin Stitt, has asked that we call and email Senators Lankford and Mullin to rescind their approval of Ms. Sara Hill as a federal judge in Northern Oklahoma."
 Stitt had previously opposed Hill's nomination.
 The governor's office denied requesting that the commission oppose Hill's nomination.
 Its communications director, Abegail Cave, said that Stitt will not support bills that lessen cockfighting penalties.
 The Oklahoma Gamefowl Commission donated to Stitt, the Republican State House Committee of Oklahoma, and the Oklahoma Senate Republican State PAC.